kehantan/labbook/docs/assays/mtt.rst

 The general protocol for MTT with Vero cells was described by :footcite:t:`guillen2022effect,marin2021curcumin`.

-MTT assay is a very common assay, you can find a lot of published articles that optimised MTT assays for different purposes.
-You don't have to strictly follow the parameters in this protocol.
+* MTT assay is a very common assay, you can find a lot of published articles that optimised MTT assays for different purposes.
+* You don't have to strictly follow the parameters in this protocol.
 The parameters used in this protocol are the ones that is good enough for my experiments.
-If you are using other cell lines, refer to other sources for different parameters.
+But the general idea is similar for all cell lines.
+If you are using other cell lines, refer to other sources for specific parameters.

 Some important parameters to take note of including:

     * Number of cells to seed in each well
-    * the amount of reagent to use (PBS, trypsin, DMEM, DMSO, MTT, etc.)
+    * the amount/concentration of reagent to use (PBS, trypsin, DMEM, DMSO, MTT, etc.)
     * time of incubation (12, 24, 36, 48 hrs, etc.)

 Planning